alex-fedorenk0/db-ml-prof-exam/section_3_model_deployment.md

 ### Describe batch deployment as the appropriate use case for the vast majority of deployment use cases

+Batch deployment is the appropriate use case for the vast majority of deployment scenarios where the focus is on processing large volumes of data in a batch fashion.
+In batch deployment, data is collected over a certain period or in specific intervals, and then processed in one go.

+Batch deployment is particularly well-suited for scenarios where the data is not time-sensitive and can be processed offline.
+It allows for efficient utilization of resources as the processing can be scheduled during off-peak hours or when the system is idle.

+Some common use cases for batch deployment include:

+Data preprocessing: Batch deployment is often used to preprocess and transform raw data into a more usable format.
+This can include cleaning, aggregating, and transforming data before it is used for further analysis or modeling.

+Training machine learning models: Batch deployment is commonly used for training machine learning models on large datasets.
+By processing data in batches, it allows for parallelization and distributed computing, enabling faster model training.

+ETL (Extract, Transform, Load) pipelines: Batch deployment is frequently used for ETL pipelines, where data is extracted from various sources, transformed into a standardized format, and loaded into a data warehouse or data lake.

+Generating reports and insights: Batch deployment is suitable for generating periodic reports or insights from large datasets.
+This can include generating daily, weekly, or monthly reports for business analytics or financial analysis.

+In summary, batch deployment is ideal for scenarios where data processing can be done offline in large volumes.
+It allows for efficient resource utilization and is commonly used for data preprocessing, training machine learning models, ETL pipelines, and generating reports.

 ### Identify how batch deployment computes predictions and saves them somewhere for later use
+Batch deployment in Databricks typically involves the following steps to compute predictions and save them for later use:

+Prepare the data: First, you need to prepare the data that you want to make predictions on.
+This can involve loading the data from a file or a database, performing any necessary preprocessing or feature engineering, and converting the data into a format suitable for the model.

+Load the model: Next, you need to load the pre-trained model that you want to use for making predictions.
+Databricks supports various machine learning frameworks like TensorFlow, PyTorch, and Scikit-learn, so you can load models trained using these frameworks.

+Compute predictions: Once the data and the model are ready, you can use Databricks to compute predictions on the input data.
+This typically involves using the model to make predictions on batches of data, rather than individual data points.
+Batch prediction can be more efficient and scalable, especially when dealing with large datasets.

+Save the predictions: After computing the predictions, you can save them somewhere for later use.
+Databricks provides different options for saving the predictions, depending on your requirements.
+You can save the predictions as a new file in a supported format like Parquet or CSV, store them in a database or data warehouse, or even write them back to the same source from where the input data was loaded.

+Overall, the process of batch deployment in Databricks involves preparing the data, loading the model, computing predictions on the input data, and saving the predictions for later use.
+This allows you to efficiently make predictions at scale and store the results for further analysis or downstream use.

 ### Identify live serving benefits of querying precomputed batch predictions